- Rulemaking - BART and CSAPR/CAIR

 Source: William Malm, Introduction to Visibility , 1999.

-The Regional Haze Rule (PDF file), issued by the U.S. Environmental Protection Agency in 1999, calls for state, tribal, and federal agencies to work together to improve visibility in 156 national parks and wilderness areas known as Class I areas (Figure 2).
+The Regional Haze Rule (PDF file), issued by the U.S. Environmental Protection Agency in 1999 with updates issued in 2017 , calls for state, tribal, and federal agencies to work together to improve visibility in 156 national parks and wilderness areas known as Class I areas (Figure 2).
 The rule requires the state to consult with the EPA, the National Park Service, the U.S. Fish and Wildlife Service, the U.S. Forest Service, other states, and tribes.
-All interested parties will be able to comment on the proposed Regional Haze revision to the SIP.
+All interested parties are able to comment on proposed Regional Haze revisions to the SIP.
 The national map of all 156 Class I areas is available from the National Park Service.

 Figure 2.
 Map of mandatory Class I federal areas in Texas and surrounding states